greenerservices/greenerservices.github.io/app/principles/actions/5a-take-a-green-approach-to-AI-used-by-the-service.md

   parent:  5.
 Take a greener approach to AI and software tools
 ---

 The use of Artificial Intelligence on a service could include analysing datasets, such as satellite or weather data.
-It could also generative AI to create new content, ushc as text.
+It could also include generative AI to create new content, such as text.

 These technologies may bring about benefits as well as costs from an environmental sustainability standpoint.